 Mental Health vs. Teenage Angst vs. Substance Abuse

 With so many potential signs and symptoms, it might feel like anything your teen does could be signs of drug use.
 And it’s true: many of these changes are just part of the teenage experience or could be attributed to mental health struggles.
-But if you notice changes in your teen’s health, behavior, or attitude, it can be better to err on the side of caution.
+But if you notice changes in your teen’s health, behavior, or attitude, it can be better to err on the side of caution and to consider the possibility of teen addiciton.
 Of course, the presence of drug paraphernalia is a dead giveaway, especially when paired with the behavior.

 There are many reasons why a teenager may become more than casually involved in drugs or alcohol.
 If you are worried about your teen’s substance use or if they have expressed a desire for help, Landmark Recovery is here for you.